 You’ll soon learn to spot the signs that your baby’s had enough milk.
 When they come off your breast and look sleepy and happy, hold them over your shoulder and gently rub their back until they burp.
 If they look awake after burping, see if they want more milk.
 Generally, if they look sleepy and content, they’ve probably had enough.
 Wet and dirty nappies are also a good indication that your baby is getting what they need.

 The first 3-4 days after the birth can be quite challenging for a new mum and it’s common to feel anxious about how much milk your baby is getting.
-Have a good look through the Feedgood website and you’ll find lots of information about what’s normal in the early days, what to expect, and how to tell if your baby is getting enough milk.
+Have a good look through our breastfeeding section and you’ll find lots of information about what’s normal in the early days, what to expect, and how to tell if your baby is getting enough milk.

 As a quick guide:

 - Most mums will produce enough milk for their baby.
 Giving supplements of formula milk is sometimes necessary but, in most cases, it interferes with milk production.